-When a hit is scored in fire combat or melee, roll 3d6, adding the Penetration of the weapon and subtracting the armor value of the defender's armor worn and consult the table below, with a Maximum of +15 to the die roll.
+When a hit is scored in fire combat or melee, roll 3d10, adding the Penetration of the weapon and subtracting the armor value of the defender's armor worn and consult the table below, with a Maximum of +20 to the die roll.
+Attacks made with unarmed strikes use the same table, but roll 3d8 instead of 3d10.